-The lesson of Azealia Banks is not a cautionary tale of an artist who “trolled herself out of a career” (she has a new album coming soon) but rather what happens while we’re all still smarting from whatever someone said that upset us: the world marches onward, indifferent as always to our all-too-precious sensitivities, and sometimes it elects Donald Trump president.
+The lesson of Azealia Banks is not a cautionary tale of an artist who “trolled herself out of a career” but rather what happens while we’re all still smarting from whatever someone said that upset us: The world marches onward, indifferent as always to our all-too-precious sensitivities, and sometimes it elects Donald Trump president.
 In a young Banks’ own words, “Trying to be all PC … is not good for culture.
 Censorship is boring.
 Censorship is trash.
 Television and movies are … boring now because of it.
 No one can say anything anymore” (THR).

 Except that Banks says anything and everything, and while the new culture warriors of Vulture et al. may see in Banks’ recent retreat from the media stage a victory, for the culture and for us it counts as a defeat.
 That is, it counts as a defeat unless you prefer to be insulated from ideas and expressions you don’t like, or unless you prefer Donald Trump’s ersatz version of free speech, and the world that elected him, instead.